 Class participation is extremely important.
 The class should be a common learning experience, which makes it critical that you work well with group members and contribute effectively to in-class discussions.
-In this vein, both the instructor and your team members will evaluate your participation at the end of the term (see below).
 Some criteria that will be used to judge the effectiveness of your participation include:

-- Do you work well with others in preparing the group cases? - Do your comments show evidence of appropriate, insightful analysis of the case? - Are you a good listener as well as speaker?
-Can you play off of the comments of others? - Are you willing to test new ideas?
-Or are all of your comments "safe"?
+- o Do your comments show evidence of appropriate, insightful analysis of the case? - o Are you a good listener as well as speaker?
+Can you play off the comments of others? - o Are you willing to test new ideas?
+Or are all your comments "safe"?